How to Increase User Engagement on the Website? | 6 Key Strategies

 User engagement is one of the key success factors for publishers and content creators.
 It demonstrates that you have an audience willing to interact with your content.

 For publishers who monetize their websites with ads, user engagement directly contributes to higher ad revenue.
 If users are engaged with your content, they spend more time on your site and ultimately view more ads.
-An engaged audience is also considered more valuable for advertisers because active users are more likely to interact with the ads.
+An engaged audience is also considered more valuable for advertisers because active users are likelier to interact with the ads.

 The chart below demonstrates that the first 10 seconds of the page visit are critical for users’ decision to stay on the webpage or leave.